Singapore footballer Irfan Fandi set for trials at English Premier League clubs

 The pair then enlisted for National Service in April of that year.

-Irfan now has his sights set on England and shared that there is one club in particular that he’s looking forward to trying out for in March.
+Irfan now has his sights set on England and shared that there is one club in particular that he is looking forward to trying out for in March.

 “I can say it’s a famous club.
 It’s a pretty big club in Europe, in England.
 If I break out there then it will be really be big,” said the defender.